 Red Cabbage Pumpkin Torte

-While this could be a lovely pumpkin side dish for Thanksgiving, you can also get creative and substitute different varieties of squash, like butternut for the pumpkin.
+2-Butternut Squash – while this is a lovely pumpkin side dish for Thanksgiving, get creative and substitute different squash varieties, like butternut for the pumpkin.
+Acorn or spaghetti squash are also great alternatives.

-This recipe contains Schmand, a German product not easily found in the United States.
-The good news is you can make your own by placing 16oz of full-fat cottage cheese and 8oz of cream cheese in a blender or food processor and pulsing until the mixture is completely combined, smooth, and creamy.
+Schmand is a hard item to find in the USA.
+However, the good news is you can make your own by placing 16oz of full-fat cottage cheese and 8oz of cream cheese in a blender or food processor and pulsing until the mixture is completely combined, smooth, and creamy.
+The recipe card below includes this homemade recipe for Schmand.

 Red Cabbage Pumpkin Torte